bhall2001/flyball-master-manual/best_practices.md

 #Best Practices
-Our reccomendation for the most effeciant method to resolve conflicts is as follows.

 ![Conflict Resolution](Screen Shot 2016-08-22 at 7.46.51 AM.png)

 On the right side of each race, there are 4 numbers.
-The first pairing of number indicates how many races there are for the left and right Clubs.
-The second pairing of numbers indicates how many races there are for the left and right Teams.
+The first pairing of numbers indicates how many races to the NEXT race for the left and right Clubs.
+The second pairing of numbers indicates how many races to the NEXT race for the left and right Teams.

 If there is a conflict, the dot next to the race indicates whether the conflict is a team or club conflict.
 Team conflicts are higher priority and will display even if there is a club conflict.

-Green indicates there are not conflicts.
+Green indicates there are no conflicts.
 Yellow indicates a club conflict.
 Red is a Team conflict.
 The number on the right causing the conflict highlights in red.

-If a race is shown to be in conflict yet the Club and Team next race numbers are not in red indicates that the conflict is in a PRIOR race for the Club or Team and this is the race that is conflicted with that race.
+If a race has a yellow or red dot yet the Club and Team next race numbers are not in red implies the conflict is in a PRIOR race for the Club or Team.
+This is the race that is in conflict with that prior race.
+(Race 14 in the graphic above.
+There is a club conflict with race 11)

+Our recommendation for the most efficient method to resolve conflicts is as follows.

 1) Starting at race 1, look for Team conflicts (red dots).
 When a conflict is located, look at the red number in the team conflict column.
 This number indicates how close the Team's next race is.